benhendriks/web-attacks/sql-injection/full_sql_injection_exam_guide.md

 Tips:

-    Keep incrementing the OFFSET to walk through the table names.
+    - Keep incrementing the OFFSET to walk through the table names.

-    Use a script if possible to automate it.
+    - Use a script if possible to automate it.

-    Make note of each table name from the error message.
+     -Make note of each table name from the error message.

 ```sql
 CAST((SELECT name FROM app.sys.tables ORDER BY name OFFSET 1 ROWS FETCH NEXT 1 ROWS ONLY) AS INT)